Clearfacts/cf_developer_docs/source/includes/22_authentication_oidc.html.md

 <br/>
 (eg acme.clearfacts.be, or their respective white-labeled domain)
 <br/>
-This will ensure that the user sees their familiar login screen with the accountant's logo and name, instead of the ClearFacts branding.
+This will ensure that the user sees their familiar login screen with the accountant's logo and name, instead of the Clearfacts branding.
 Only users from this accountant will be able to login.
 <br/>
 Example: https://acme.clearfacts.be/.well-known/openid-configuration